BramVanroy/spacy_conll/README.rst

                             Number of processes to use in nlp.pipe(). -1 will use as many cores as available.
 Requires spaCy v2.2.2.
                             (default: 1)
+      -u, --use_stanfordnlp
+                            Use stanfordnlp models rather than spaCy models.
+                            Requires spacy-stanfordnlp. (default: False)
       -v, --verbose         To print the output to stdout, regardless of 'output_file'. (default: False)